Crash victim operated Ricardo & Sons Appliance Repair

 by Julye Keeble, staff writer

-Richard Castillo Sr. of Uvalde was known as an appliance repair man who helped many people around the area regardless of their ability to pay, so it’s no surprise that even in death he continues to give by donating his organs to save three lives.
+Ricardo Castillo Sr. of Uvalde was known as an appliance repair man who helped many people around the area regardless of their ability to pay, so it’s no surprise that even in death he continues to give by donating his organs to save three lives.

 Castillo, 64, died in San Antonio after a rollover wreck occurred Feb.
 4 on U.S. Highway 83 North approximately five miles past Country Junction.
 The family says he was returning from a repair job in the Concan area.